-Healthy life expectancy is 59.1 for men [Chart - Male healthy life expectancy] and 60.6 for women [Chart - Female healthy life expectancy].
-Healthy life expectancy for men in Gateshead is about 4 years less than across England as a whole and for women it is about 3 years less.
-Compared to the North East, healthy life expectancy for men in Gateshead is about half a year less, but for women it is exactly the same as the North East average.
+Healthy life expectancy is 59.6 for men [Chart - Male healthy life expectancy] and 59.1 for women [Chart - Female healthy life expectancy].
+This is the first time in recent years that male healthy life expectancy has been greater than that for females (although confidence intervals mean no significant conclusions can be drawn at this point).
+Healthy life expectancy for men in Gateshead is about 4 years less than across England as a whole and for women it is about 4 1/2 years less.
+Compared to the North East, healthy life expectancy for men in Gateshead is about the same, but for women it is over 1 year less than the North East average.

 Healthy life expectancy for men living in Felling is 14.9 years less than for men living in Whickham South and Sunniside.
 Similarly, healthy life expectancy for women living in Felling is 14.2 years less than for women living in Whickham South and Sunniside.

-Life expectancy in Gateshead is currently 77.5 years for men [Chart - Male life expectancy] and 81.3 years for women [Chart - Female life expectancy].
-This is the first year in recent history that life expectancy has decreased for either men or women and both continue to be below the England average.
-The gap with England over the last 10 years has been fairly constant, although there are indications that the gap for women has widened over the last couple of years.
-The gap currently stands at 2.0 years lower for men and 1.8 years lower for women.
+Life expectancy in Gateshead is currently 77.5 years for men [Chart - Male life expectancy] and 81.4 years for women [Chart - Female life expectancy].
+This is an increase since the previous year of 0.1 years for women, whilst the rate for men has remained exactly the same.
+It follows a decrease for both men and women in the previous year.
+Both rates continue to be below the England average.
+The gap to England currently stands at 2.1 years lower for men and 1.7 years lower for women.

 The Life Expectancy Gap Segment Tool shows that the biggest cause of deaths that explains the reason for the gap between Gateshead and England is cancer.
 For men, 27% of these deaths are due to cancer, 27% to circulatory diseases, and 17% to digestive.
 For women 32% are due to cancer, 20% to respiratory, and 16% to digestive diseases.